axelarnetwork/webdocs/docs/dev/cli/ust-to-evm.md

-# Send AXL to an EVM chain
+# Send UST to an EVM chain

 ```mdx-code-block
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 ```

-Transfer AXL tokens from Axelar to an EVM chain using the terminal.
+Transfer UST tokens from Terra to an EVM chain using the terminal.

 :::danger